clemensv/spec/http-webhook.md

 #### 4.1.1.2.
 WebHook-Allowed-Rate

-The `WebHook-Allowed-Rate` header MUST be returned if the request contained teh `WebHook-Request-Rate`, otherwise it SHOULD be returned.
+The `WebHook-Allowed-Rate` header MUST be returned if the request contained the `WebHook-Request-Rate`, otherwise it SHOULD be returned.

 The header grants permission to send notifications at the specified rate.
 The value is either an asterisk character or the string representation of a